Life Insurance For Employees

 EXPERT TIP 🤓

-The Employee Life Insurance benefit isn’t liable for Inheritance Tax (IHT), provided the policy is written into trust.
+The cash payout from your Group Life scheme isn’t liable for Inheritance Tax (IHT), provided the policy is written into trust.

-When it comes to setting up Employee Life Insurance there are two different types to choose from.
-Registered or excepted.
-But what exactly does this mean?
+When it comes to setting up Employee Life Insurance, there are two different types to choose from: registered or excepted.

-Here the policy is subject to pension tax rules.
+With a registered scheme, your policy is subject to pension tax rules.
 When an employee dies, the lump sum payment counts towards their Lifetime Allowance (LTA).
-If the benefit amount exceeds this allowance, the employee’s beneficiaries will be liable for a tax charge.
+If the amount paid to the employee’s beneficiaries exceeds this allowance, they’ll need to pay tax on it.

 IMPORTANT NOTICE❗️